Students Rights and Responsibilities Handbook

 - Current grade level

-The primary purpose of directory information is to allow the District to include this type of information from a child’s education records in certain school publications.
+The primary purpose of directory information is to allow the District to include such information in school publications.

 In addition, two federal laws require local educational agencies (LEAs) receiving assistance under the Elementary and Secondary Education Act of 1965 (ESEA) to provide military recruiters, upon request, with three directory information categories — names, addresses, and telephone listings — unless parents/guardians have notified the school that they do not want their student’s information disclosed without their prior written consent.